EricLambrecht/react-timing-hooks/docs/index.md

 yarn add react-timing-hooks
 ```

+{: .note }
-**Note:** You have to install React `^16.8.0`, `^17.0.0` or `^18.0.0`, too, in order to use this package.
+Since this is a React package, you have to install React `^16.8.0`, `^17.0.0` or `^18.0.0`, too, in order to use this package.

+## Getting started

+Simply import the hook you need and use it in your React app!
+Here is an overview of all hooks in this package: [list of all hooks](/react-timing-hooks/list-of-all-hooks/).

+{: .important-title }
+> Typescript
+>
+> This package is developed in Typescript, so **everything is typed out of the box**.
+You don't need to install types seperately.

-## Overview
+## Background

 In general all of these hooks are more or less wrappers for standard javascript functions.
 But since they can be quite
 a pain to handle in React components (leaks upon unmount etc.), I wrote this little package.

 There are currently hooks available for:

-* setTimeout (useTimeout, useTimeoutEffect)
+* [setTimeout][timeout-mdn] (useTimeout, useTimeoutEffect, useThrottledState, ...)
-* setInterval (useInterval, useTimer, useClock)
+* [setInterval][interval-mdn] (useInterval, useTimer, useClock, ...)
-* requestAnimationFrame (useAnimationFrame, useAnimationFrameLoop)
+* [requestAnimationFrame][raf-mdn] (useAnimationFrame, useAnimationFrameLoop)
-* requestIdleCallback (useIdleCallback, useIdleCallbackEffect)
+* [requestIdleCallback][idle-cb-mdn] (useIdleCallback, useIdleCallbackEffect)

-The APIs of all hooks are documented on this page (see sidebar).
-They should be pretty straight forward, but feel free
+**All hooks are documented on this page** (see sidebar).
+They should be pretty straight forward to use, but feel free
 to add an issue on GitHub if you have any ideas for improvement.

-### Typescript

-This package is developed in Typescript, so everything is typed out of the box.
-You don't need to install types seperately.
+{: .note-title }

-### Package size / Treeshaking
+> Package size / Treeshaking
+>

-This package is extremely small already (see [here](https://bundlephobia.com/result?p=react-timing-hooks)), but your bundle
+> This package is extremely small already (see [here](https://bundlephobia.com/result?p=react-timing-hooks)), but your bundle
-size will be even less affected by this package, because it's completely **tree-shakable**, i.e. only hooks you actually use
+> size will be even less affected by this package, because it's completely **tree-shakable**, i.e. only hooks you actually use
-will be bundled into your app js.
+> will be bundled into your app js.

 ### Preventing leaks on unmount

-Normally, timeouts, intervals etc. would have to be cleaned up manually if used inside a React component.
+One of the most cumbersome things when dealing with timeouts and intervals in React is the **boilerplate** you have to write in order to use them properly.

+What you what normally do is to write clean-up code to manually clear pending timeouts/intervals in your React components.
-With React Timing Hooks you don't have to do that.
+**With React Timing Hooks you don't have to do that.**

+#### Example

 For example: You might have a timeout that runs under a certain condition.
 In this case a cleanup
 has to be done in a separate `useEffect` call that cleans everything up (but only on unmount).